-The committee felt that unless St. Mary's made a 'financial and attitudinal" commitment to coeducation now, the college would be in desperate financial straits in the future due, in part, to a duplication of facilities and faculty.
+The committee felt that unless St. Mary's made a "financial and attitudinal" commitment to coeducation now, the college would be in desperate financial straits in the future due, in part, to a duplication of facilities and faculty.

-The second proposal, based on the assumption that the first A degree would be granted in proposal is not acceptable to St.
+The second proposal, based on the assumption that the first proposal is not acceptable to St.